aaronpowell/aaronpowell.github.io/src/content/posts/2023-03-16-graphql-on-azure-part-12-graphql-as-a-service.md

 }
 ```

 This looks pretty standard as far as a GraphQL type is concerned, with the exception of a `@model` directive that's been applied to the type.
-This directive is required to tell DAb that this is a type that we want to generate a full schema for (queries and mutations), and not a type that is a child of another type (in the case of a nested JavaScript object).
+This directive is required to tell DAB that this is a type that we want to generate a full schema for (queries and mutations), and not a type that is a child of another type (in the case of a nested JavaScript object).

-With our schema defined, we have to tell DAb how to retrieve documents from Cosmos that match that type, and that's what the `entities` field in the config file is for.
+With our schema defined, we have to tell DAB how to retrieve documents from Cosmos that match that type, and that's what the `entities` field in the config file is for.
 Let's use the CLI to define a new entity:

 ```bash
 dab add Question --source questions --permissions "anonymous:*"